 \subsubsection{\textbf{Content Provider (CP)}}

-The CP owns all video contents denoted by $\mathcal{I}=\{1,\cdots,i,\cdots,|\mathcal{I}|\}$, which can be requested by UDs.
-These videos are organized into different categories such as movies, news, sports, etc. Let $\pi(i)$ represent the category ID of video $i$ and $\mathcal{K}_{\pi(i)}$ denote all videos in category $\pi(i)$.
-Due to the large scale of modern online video systems, CP will cache video contents by utilizing the edge cache, which is in the proximity of UDs to alleviate communication traffic load and shorten transmission latency \cite{zhang2022}.
-Meanwhile, CP will proactively collect user request traces to predict video popularity and users' personal interest\cite{Ma2017,Zhou2019a}.
+A CP owns all videos denoted by $\mathcal{I}=\{1,\cdots,i,\cdots,|\mathcal{I}|\}$, which can be requested by UDs.
+These videos are organized into different categories such as movies, news, and sports.
+Let $\pi(i)$ represent the category of any video $i$ and $\mathcal{K}_{\pi(i)}\subseteq\mathcal{I}$ denote all videos in category $\pi(i)$.
+Due to the large scale of modern online video systems, CP will cache videos by utilizing the edge cache, which is within the proximity of UDs to alleviate communication traffic load and to reduce transmission latency~\cite{zhang2022}.
+Meanwhile, CPs will also proactively collect users' request traces to predict video popularity and users' interests~\cite{Ma2017, Zhou2019a}.